-For identification and operation of the self-erect controls provided on the remote control, refer to Section 3 of this manual.
+For identification and operation of the controls provided on the remote control, refer to Section 3 of this manual.

-Do not operate the self-erect controls without first reading Section 3 of this manual and the applicable procedures in this section.
+Do not operate the remote controls without first reading Section 3 of this manual and the applicable procedures in this section.

-NOTE The speed of all self-erect functions depends on engine speed: the faster the engine speed, the faster the self-erect functions (and vice versa).
+NOTE The speed of all remote control functions depends on engine speed: the faster the engine speed, the faster the speed of the functions (and vice versa).